 Misinformation: (noun) Incorrect or misleading information inadvertently sent in order to influence public opinion or obscure the truth.

-While this PR issue ensued, ideologically driven trolls unleashed a hoax against Nike on the web forums 4chan and 8chan.
+While this PR issue ensued, ideologically driven trolls developed a targeted disinformation campaign and unleashed a hoax against Nike on the web forums 4chan and 8chan.
 Users posted fake coupons offering 75% off for the company’s products for “people of color.”

 In this case hoaxers built a campaign on a perceived Achilles heel: a pre-existing public relations scandal.
 What makes it disinformation is the coupon, which was generated by the hoaxers — not Nike — and deliberately sent across social media platforms.
 The combined effect of both initiatives juxtaposes race, the brand name, and controversy, as a means to intentionally undermine the brand.